sundeepsspgupta/tflSourceCode/RoadStatus/ReadMe.txt

  Instructions:

+1. How to build the code :

+       - Steps 1.
+(To build using Visual Studio.)

-- How to build the code : Download/Clone the code from below git repository and open the solution in Visual studio 2019. (https://github.com/sundeepsspgupta/tflSourceCode).
+                 1. Download/Clone the code from below git repository(https://github.com/sundeepsspgupta/tflSourceCode).
+                 2. Open the solution in Visual studio 2019.

+       - Alternative Steps to execute the build using command prompt:

+                 1. Go to Window -> Run
+                 2. Type CMD
+                 3. Type below command
+                        cd C:\Program Files\dotnet
+                 4. Type below command
+                        dotnet.exe build <ProjectLocation>\RoadStatus\TFL.RoadStatus.sln

+       - I have removed my own primary and secondary keys.
+User will have to add his own keys Primary and secondary as named in below files.

+          - Add your own keys start up project in "\RoadStatus\RoadStatus\appsettings.json & "\RoadStatus\RoadStatus.UnitTest\appsettings".

-- How to run the output : Build the solution in VS studio 2019.
+2. How to run the output :

+       -  Build the solution in VS studio 2019.
 Project can be executed through powershell or command prompt.

        - User should go to this location in the project using powershell or command window : \RoadStatus\RoadStatus\bin\Debug\net5.0\RoadStatus.exe <Enter RoadCde>

        - For executing it through powershell, go to this location in the project : "\RoadStatus\RoadStatus\bin\Debug\net5.0\RoadStatus.exe <Enter RoadCde>" and provide the input          parameters.
 (Example - Input parameters would A21, A2, A3 (any Invalid Road types)

-- How to run any tests that you have written : The test cases can be run through VS studio 2019.
+3. How to run any tests that you have written :

+       - The test cases can be run through VS studio 2019.
 Go to RoadStatus.UnitTest project and open TFLServiceTest.cs class.
          Then test can be run through method or test explorer window.
+Please try below steps for test execution on CMD.

+       - Steps to execute Test case using command prompt:
+                 1. Go to Window -> Run
+                 2. Type CMD
+                 3. Type below command
+                        cd C:\Program Files\dotnet
+                 4. Type below command
+                        dotnet.exe test <ProjectLocation>\RoadStatus\RoadStatus.UnitTest

-- Any assumptions that you’ve made : It is expected that it takes only one input as RoadType.
+4. Any assumptions that you’ve made :

+        - It is expected that it takes only one input as RoadType.
 It is assumed that response from API is only one.
 If multiple response is there ,   then it will display a   user freindly message.

-- Anything else you think is relevant : NA
+5. Anything else you think is relevant : NA

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Application Details: